cdli-gh/annodoc/index.md

 TODO: change internal structure of month names according to the following Jagersma examples:

 	# Jagersma, Chap.
+7 (167)
+	# ‘in the month when the granaries were heaped up’
+	# (BIN 8:362 7:3; L; 24)
+	1	iti	iti.d	month	0	LOC
+	2	guru7	guru7	granary	3	ABS
+	3	dub-ba-a	dub-Ø-'a='a	heap.up-NFIN-NOM=LOC	1	acl

+	# Jagersma, Chap.
+7 (168)
+	# ‘in the month when Bau’s wool is supplied’
+	# (Nik 1:63 13:2; L; 24)
+	1	iti	iti.d	month	0	LOC
+	2	siki	siki	wool	4	ABS
+	3	dba-ú	ba.ú=ak=Ø	Bau=GEN=ABS	2	GEN
+	4	e-ta-ĝar-ra-a	'i-b-ta-ĝar-Ø-'a='a	VP-3N-from-place-3N.S/DO-NOM=LOC	1	acl

+? what about the following ?
+	(we could model it as appos by assuming that it contains an implicit copula, i.e., "in the month that is Duku")

+	# Jagersma, Chap.
+7 (186)
+	# ‘in the month Duku’
+	# (NRVN 1:38 5; N; 21)
+	1	iti	iti.d	month	0	LOC
+	2	du6-kù-ga	du6.kù.g='a	Duku=LOC	1	appos

+	# Jagersma, Chap.
 7 (67)
 	# ‘in the month of Shunumun’
 	# (NRVN 1:114 5; N; 21)